 The IB Diploma

 The IB Diploma Programme is a challenging two-year curriculum, primarily aimed at students aged 16 to 19 (G11 and 12).
-It leads to a qualification that is widely recognized by the world’s leading universities and where students learn more than a collection of facts.
+It leads to a qualification that is widely recognized by the world’s leading universities.
 Research suggests that there are many benefits to choosing the DP.
 The programme aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.

 The DP curriculum is made up of six subject groups and the DP core.

 The DP's six subject groups are: Studies in Language & Literature, Language Acquisition, Individuals & Societies, Sciences, Mathematics and The Arts.